Declining energy research budgets are a cause for concern

 Note: Sample includes some SOEs.
 Classifications are based on Bloomberg Industry Classification System.
 R&D is allocated according to shares of revenue per sector for companies active in multiple sectors.
 Clean energy includes renewable energy, electric mobility, electricity storage, nuclear, LEDs and smart grids.
 Thermal power includes original equipment manufacturers (OEMs) of power plant equipment for fossil-fuel fired generation.

 Accelerating energy innovation is a complex task that requires coordination between public and private sectors and regular adjustment to new developments, especially at a time of rapid change in digital technologies.
-We have seen that international coordination is possible: Mission Innovation and the IEA Technology Collaboration Programmes are leading the line in this area.
+We have seen that international coordination is possible: Mission Innovation and the Commentary: the role of early-stage venture capital investment in energy are leading the line in this area.
 Global economic competition can complicate such coordination, but differences in national visions of the future should be embraced.
 They are sources of diversity that will enrich the pool of energy technologies from which investors can select.

 In addition to trying to maintain and raise research budgets, governments can use existing funds to target key research gaps.
 They can also build capacity to ensure that the outputs of innovation policies, as well as the investments, are being tracked for better policy making.
 The IEA will continue to lead the way with its efforts to compile and disseminate reliable energy RD&D statistics.